 Everything you need to know about giant Australian cuttlefish in South Australia

-Giant Australian cuttlefish congregate off the coast of Whyalla in South Australia, along a 10 km stretch of the Upper Spencer Gulf Marine Park.
+This Northern Spencer Gulf population of Giant Australian cuttlefish congregate off the coast of Whyalla in South Australia, along a 10 km stretch of the Upper Spencer Gulf Marine Park.
 Cuttlefish numbers usually increase throughout May and peak in June and July when the breeding season is in full swing.

 The waters around Point Lowly and Stony Point in the Upper Spencer Gulf Marine Park have rocky seabeds, which provide the perfect environment for females to lay and delicately attach their eggs.

 The sheer number of cuttlefish makes the Whyalla breeding season aggregations unique, not just in Australia, but in the world.
+For this reason, the Cuttlefish Coast Sanctuary Zone was awarded National Heritage status in 2023.

 Why the colourful show?

-How can you swim or dive with cuttlefish?
+How can you experience the cuttlefish?

 Everything you need to know about giant Australian cuttlefish in South Australia